 In 2016, the Florida Legislature amended Chapter 381, Florida Statutes, to provide for the "Miami-Dade Infectious Disease Elimination Act (IDEA)."
-IDEA provided for a sterile needle and syringe exchange pilot program in Miami-Dade County, subject to reports to the Department of Health detailing the performance and outcomes of the program.
+IDEA provided for a sterile needle and syringe exchange pilot program in Miami-Dade County.
 The program was established due to the increase in newly diagnosed HIV and Hepatitis C cases in Florida, which are transmitted through sharing of dirty needles and syringes by intravenous drug users.
 The University of Miami is assisting in the administration of the program and the program is seeing success in limiting the spread of infectious disease.

-The County SUPPORTS the expansion of the sterile needle and syringe exchange pilot program to include Palm Beach County, which has been drastically impacted by the ongoing opioid epidemic and anticipates the associated increase in newly diagnosed HIV and Hepatitis C cases.
+Palm Beach County SUPPORTS the expansion of the sterile needle and syringe exchange pilot program to include Palm Beach County, which has been drastically impacted by the ongoing opioid epidemic and anticipates the associated increase in newly diagnosed HIV and Hepatitis C cases.